 What is Evidence-Based Therapy?
 A Definition

-Evidence-Based Therapy (EBT), also sometimes more broadly referred to as evidence-based practice (EBP) to encompass more fields of medicine, is any therapy based on peer-reviewed scientific evidence.
-According to the Association for Behavioral and Cognitive Therapies, evidence-based practice is defined by:
+Evidence-Based Therapy (EBT), more broadly referred to as evidence-based practice (EBP), is any therapy that has shown to be effective in peer-reviewed scientific experiments.
+According to the Association for Behavioral and Cognitive Therapies, evidence-based practice is characterized by an:

 “[a]dherence to psychological approaches and techniques that are based on scientific evidence”.